vinay-500/vinay-500/README.md

 **💻 Software Development Expertise**
 With 4.7 years of experience in software development, I have honed my skills in a variety of technologies:

-Java & Python: Crafting robust and scalable applications.
+Java & Python: Crafting robust and scalable applications. <br>
-AWS: Deploying and managing applications in the cloud.
+AWS: Deploying and managing applications in the cloud.<br>
-Docker: Containerizing applications for consistent deployment.
+Docker: Containerizing applications for consistent deployment.<br>
 Flask: Building efficient and lightweight web applications.

 **🌱 What I'm Currently Learning**